 Reforming is a very time-consuming process, a “dark-art” to a certain degree, and results are very sporadic.
 Many caps are defective and cannot be reformed.
 Some caps can be reformed if enough patience is employed.
 Is it worth your time and effort when failure may be inevitable?
 In my opinion, if you are evaluating a stash of NOS high-voltage electrolytic (especially Can-style), then it is probably worthwhile because (1) most should reform rather quickly, (2) the likelihood of success is high, (3) the cost of new exact replacement is often expensive.
 However, reforming used capacitors is much more questionable endeavor, and the time expended to reform will often be more expensive (assuming that you value your time) than the cost of a new replacement.

 Please note that trying to reform “bad” caps can damage your cap tester, specifically the transformer and/or the voltage divider pot.
-If you lack the experience to determine which caps have a likelihood of success, and which ones should not be attempted, then I would suggest that you forget about reforming.
+These cap testers are NOT the device to use to try to reform caps.
+And if you lack the experience to determine which caps have a likelihood of success, and which ones should not be attempted, then I would suggest that you forget about reforming.